ryanraposo/shard-projector/README.md

 ## Usage

-- (*Alpha*) Windows users can download Shard Projector from releases.
+- (*Pre-alpha*) Windows users can download Shard Projector from releases.
 No installation necessary.
 Unzip to a convenient location and run as expected.
-- (*Unstable*) Linux users will need some simple build knowledge to compile with pyinstaller, or run via python with source/model.py as entry-point.

 # Notice